awsdocs/amazon-ecr-user-guide/doc_source/repository-policy-examples.md

 # Repository policy examples<a name="repository-policy-examples"></a>

-The following examples show policy statements that you could use to control the permissions that users have to Amazon ECR repositories\.
+The following examples show policy statements that you could use to control the permissions that authenticated users have to Amazon ECR repositories\.

 **Important**
 Amazon ECR requires that users have permission to make calls to the `ecr:GetAuthorizationToken` API through an IAM policy before they can authenticate to a registry and push or pull any images from any Amazon ECR repository\.
 Amazon ECR provides several managed IAM policies to control user access at varying levels; for more information, see [Amazon Elastic Container Registry Identity\-Based Policy Examples](security_iam_id-based-policy-examples.md)\.

-## Example: Allow an IAM user within your account<a name="IAM_within_account"></a>
+## Example: Allow one or more IAM users<a name="IAM_within_account"></a>

-The following repository policy allows IAM users within your account to push and pull images\.
+The following repository policy allows one or more IAM users to push and pull images to and from a repository\.

 ```
 {
-    "Version": "2008-10-17",
+    "Version": "2012-10-17",
     "Statement": [
         {
             "Sid": "AllowPushPull",